Project Grants

 Disbursement

-Recipients of Accelerator Grants will receive approved grant funding no later than one month following the receipt of their signed grant agreement.
+Awardees of the Project Grant will receive funding no later than one month following the receipt of their signed grant agreement.

 For all inquiries, please contact Liz at LBayan@theartscommission.org